 Action of Light

-Planners have found large FYU-V U3 roof windows attractive as with their length of 206cm they are one of the longest roof windows in the world, while their relatively small width provides good illumination.
+Planners have found large FYU-V U3 roof windows attractive as with their length of 206cm they are one of the highest roof windows in the world, while their relatively small width provides good illumination.
 For this project, FAKRO did not provide natural roof windows, but with white varnish coating consisting of three layers of polyurethane lacquer, making them resistant to moisture and easy to clean.
 Owing to this, periodic window lacquering is eliminated, which is recommended to be performed at intervals of three to five years in case of standard wooden windows.

 Roof pitch according to planners' wishes